Research

 Current key areas of research

-1. Emergence and evolution of metabolic excretions and interactions in microbes (funded by NSF/BBSRC) (in collaboration with Wenying ShouLink opens in a new windowLink opens in a new window).
+1. Cellular metabolism: Role of co-substrate dynamics in regulating fluxes (funded by Leverhulme) (in collaboration with Wenying ShouLink opens in a new windowLink opens in a new window).

-2. Species co-existence and metabolic interactions in spatially organised microbial communities (funded by an investigator award from the Gordon and Betty Moore FoundationLink opens in a new window).
+2. Microbial communities: Species co-existence and metabolic interactions in spatially organised microbial communities (funded by an investigator award from the Gordon and Betty Moore FoundationLink opens in a new window).

-3. Relations between membrane potential, redox cycles, and metabolic fluxes (in-between funding - previously funded by Cancer Research UK).
+4. Relations between membrane potential, redox cycles, and metabolic fluxes (previously funded by Cancer Research UK).

-4. Bistability mechanisms in metabolism (in-between funding) (in collaboration with Elisenda FeliuLink opens in a new windowLink opens in a new window and Alex FletcherLink opens in a new window).
+5. Bistability and oscillation mechanisms in reaction networks (in collaboration with Elisenda FeliuLink opens in a new windowLink opens in a new window and Alex FletcherLink opens in a new window).

 Brief details on our ongoing research

 2. Role of spatial organisation on species co-existence and interactions (funded by Gordon and Betty Moore Foundation).
 Microbes in Nature exist commonly in spatially organised communities.
 We would like to understand the impact of spatial organisation on species co-existence and species-species interactions (primarily metabolic).
-To do so, we are using a cyanobacterial model microbial community that is enriched from a freshwater lake and that displays extensive spatial organisation.
-We are studying the dynamics of spatial organisation in this system, alongside the metabolic interactions and population dynamics.
+To do so, we use laboratory adaptation under carbon-free media to develop cyanobacteria-dominated, simplified communities.
+We use these communities to answer questions on community assembly and stability, as well as understanding microbial interactions.
+This work paves the road to AI-assisted community assembly and engineering of bespoke communities for biotechnology applications.